klaytonkowalski/klaytonkowalski/README.md

 # White Box Dev

-Welcome to my GitHub profile!
+Welcome!
 This is where I share some of my personal programming projects.
 Most of them are related to game development.

+**In May 2024, I decided to retire this account.
+Future commits and repositories will be extremely rare or nonexistent, however I will continue to accept pull requests if necessary.**

 Respositories are organized by the following prefixes: